 It's Emily here from Breast Cancer Care.

-We have other volunteers of a similar age who we could put you in touch with by telephone to talk about your other treatments.
-If you'd like to talk to someone over the phone, feel free to give us a call on 0345 077 1893 and we can put you in touch with someone.
+If you'd like to chat to someone over the phone who took a similar decision, feel free to call uson 0345 077 1893 and we can put you in touch with a volunteer.

 Emily at Breast Cancer Care

 Just finished my chemo and I was a very reluctant starter.
 If I could have dodged the chemo bullet I definitely would have.
 I wasn't doing it right up until the first day.